 First of all, the reduction of any medical bills should have been addressed in your retainer agreement.
 However, absent that, at best, I would think that the lawyer would be entitled to a percentage of any monies saved on your behalf.
 So, if he handled your case on a 33% contingency, then, at...Read more »

 The beneficiary is entitled to the inheritance, and nobody else, including the State, can take the money.
 The incarcerated beneficiary's share of the inheritance should be held in Trust until he/she is no longer incarcerated.
-The estate's Executor or Successor Trustee has a duty to ensure the...Read more »
+The estate's Executor or Successor Trustee has a duty to...Read more »

 4850 time may vary from department to department, however, in California, if an employer requires that an employee wear a uniform, the employer must pay the cost of the uniform.
 Labor Code Section 2802, Industrial Welfare Commission Orders, Section 9.
-The term "uniform" includes wearing apparel...Read more »
+The term "uniform" includes wearing...Read more »

 Your employer is not required to hold your job open if you cannot work due to disability.
 However, having said that, an employer similarly cannot terminate you solely based upon your disability.
-Also, your employer is required to engage in what is called the "interactive process" in an attempt to...Read more »
+Also, your employer is required to engage in what is called the "interactive process" in an...Read more »

 The scenario you present seems quite unusual.
 A judge has discretion in allowing continuances to trial dates, but typically they strive towards getting the case tried rather than continued.
 However, there are factors which would cause the judge to continue the matter, like complexity of discovery...Read more »

 I am not sure what the nature of your job is, or what your job duties are that require you to be in such an area, but your employer is required to provide reasonable means to ensure your safety.
 You should speak to Human Resources or a supervisor about your safety concerns, and request that a...Read more »